Mr Robert Adams

 Mrs Kate Gingles

-My name is Kate Gingles and I have been a member of the governing body since June 2016.
+My name is Kate Gingles - I have been a member of the governing body since June 2016 and I have just renewed my membership for another term.
 I live locally to the school with my husband and two children.
-I am an Early Years Education Development Advisor for Durham County Council so have a particular interest in what is happening with the youngest children in the school.
-Prior to this I was a Primary teacher for 10 years, and an Assistant Deputy Head of an outstanding Primary School in West London.
-I am a member of the Curriculum Committee and am very much looking forward to being part of the South Gosforth community.
+I am an Early Years Education Development Advisor for Durham County Council, so I have a particular interest in what is happening with the youngest children in our school.
+Prior to this, I was a Primary School teacher for 10 years and an Assistant Deputy Head of an outstanding Primary School in West London.
+I chair the Curriculum Committee and am really looking forward to supporting school with all things relating to teaching and learning in the future.

 Local Authority Governors: